orsonteodoro/nano-ycmd/README.md

 ####How do I use this code completion feature?

-Just type and press CTRL-<LETTER>.
+Just type and press CTRL-LETTER.
 Use CTRL-X to exit the code completion selections.

 ####What languages supported?
 python, javascript, typescript, rust, go